ryan-hill/course-in-a-box/modules/vector data/_posts/2001-01-01-intro-vector-data-r.md

 In this workshop, we assume you are familiar with basic GIS concepts, including vector data.
 In short, vector data are a way of representing real-world features on a landscape in a highly simplified way.
 The simplest of these features is a `point`, which can be used to represent a specific location on the earth, such as a single tree or an entire city.
 Two points (or vertices) that are connected by a path form a `line` and when many points are connected these form a `polyline`.
 Finally, when a polyline's path returns to its origin to represent an enclosed space, this forms a `polygon`.

-We can represent these features in R without actually using GIS packages in R.
+We can represent these features in R without actually using GIS packages.
+In this example, we'll represent several cities in Oregon with common R data structures.

 ```r
 cities <- c('Ashland','Corvallis','Bend','Portland','Newport')